Pattern Release 21 March 2023

 Amor de Verano Tee

+This article is a general step-by-step guide on adding these double-knitted button bands to any cardigan or a button-neck pullover.
+Let’s get started!
 Materials: Knitting needles, a stitch marker, tapestry needle for tubular bind-off, buttons and as many locking stitch markers, hand sewing needle and embroidery thread for sewing on the buttons.

 1. Make sure that the button bands can be added